On Stein's method for products of normal random variables and zero bias couplings: Introduction

 For all $n\geq1$, the operator $T^n$ satisfies the fundamental identity (Luke \cite{luke}, p$.$ 24) $T^nf(x)=\sum_{k=1}^n{n\brace k}x^kf^{(k)}(x)$, where ${n\brace k}=\frac{1}{k!}\sum_{j=0}^k(-1)^{k-j}\binom{k}{j}j^n$ are Stirling numbers of the second kind (Olver et al$.$ \cite{olver}, Chapter 26).
 Consequently, (\ref{delta}) is a $n$-th order linear differential equation with simple coefficients:

-As an $n$-th order differental equation, this Stein equation is almost unique in the literature; the exception being the $n$-th order Stein equations of Goldstein and Reinert \cite{goldstein3} that involve orthogonal polynomials.
+As an $n$-th order differental equation, this Stein equation is almost unique in the literature.
+The exceptions being the $n$-th order Stein equations of Goldstein and Reinert \cite{goldstein3} that involve orthogonal polynomials, and the very recent $n$-th order Stein equations for products of $n$ independent beta and gamma random variables (see Gaunt \cite{gaunt ngb}) and linear combinations of $n$ independent gamma random variables (see Arras et al$.$ \cite{aaps16}).

 The $\mathrm{PN}(n,\sigma^2)$ Stein equation is a natural generalisation of the normal Stein equation (\ref{normal equation}) to one for products of independent central normal random variables and has a number of attractive properties; a further discussion is given in Remark \ref{nice eqn}.
 For the case $n=2$, (\ref{delta789}) reduces to